lyncisdev/voco/README.md

 ### Cloning Voco

-Clone the directory by issuing the following command:
+Clone the Voco by issuing the following command:
 ```bash
 git clone https://github.com/lyncisdev/voco.git
 ```

 ### Cloning Silvius
-My version of Silvius is currently bundled in the git repository but the plan is to push the changes to the Silvius repository and use the latest version of Silvius.
+My version of Silvius is currently bundled in the git repository.
+The plan is to push the changes to the Silvius repository and use the latest version of Silvius.

 ### Installing Kaldi: